Thomas Marryat: Works

 Marryat also wrote verse.
 A new edition of his Sentimental Fables for the Ladies, republished from an Irish copy, appeared at Bristol in 1791.
 It was dedicated to Hannah More, and sold well.

 Family

 Marryat married Sarah Davy of Southwold in 1754.
-Among their children was Joseph Marryat, a Member of Parliament and banker, who was father of Frederick Marryat the writer.
+Among their children was Joseph Marryat, a Member of Parliament and banker, who was the father of Frederick Marryat the writer.